EU Procedures & Regulations

 On 14 April 2021, the European Chemicals Agency recommended for the European Commission to add D4, D5 and D6 to the Authorisation list because they are hazardous, produced in high volumes and widely used.
 The European Commission is yet to decide if it will follow the recommendation.

-The silicone industry position is that the D4, D5 and D6 authorisation is an unnecessary and unjustified regulatory step.
-European authorities have themselves acknowledged that the restriction route, and not authorisation, is the most appropriate measure to regulate the use and placing on the market of the substances.
+The silicone industry considers the authorisation of D4, D5, and D6 to be unnecessary, aligning with the European authorities’ own conclusion that restriction, rather than authorisation, is the most appropriate measure to regulate their use and placing on the market.

 Existing regulation